TTTriplicate/EG-426-hw-3/writeup.md

 $(x-3)^2 + (y - 3)^2 = 4$

-(a) and (b) are on the cardinal directions, so y will just be on line with the center, or offset by 2, with a clockwise rotation in increments of $90^o$, which makes the rotation portion of the matrix all 1s and 0s.  (c) is not as clean.
+(a) and (b) are on cardinal directions, so y will just be on line with the center with a clockwise rotation in increments of $90^o$, which makes the rotation portion of the matrix all 1s and 0s.  (c) is not as clean.

+For clarity, anytime there are numbers split as $x|y$ inside the matrices, this is a simplification of two matrices.
+Either all of the left options inside that matrix are chosen, or all of the right.

-### a. x = 3
+a. x = 3

 y=5 OR y=1
 $$